Basic Information

 Protein Expression Analysis

 B7-H3 expression analysis in B-hB7-H3 CT26.WT cells by flow cytometry.
-Single cell suspensions from B-hB7-H3 CT26.WT cultures were stained with an anti-human B7-H3 antibody.
+Single cell suspensions from B-hB7-H3 CT26.WT cultures were stained with species-specific anti-B7-H3 antibody.
 Human B7-H3 was detected on the surface of B-hB7-H3 CT26.WT cells but not wild-type CT26.WT cells.
 The 3-H02 clone of B-hB7-H3 CT26.WT cells was used for in vivo experiments.

 Subcutaneous homograft tumor growth of B-hB7-H3 CT26.WT cells.
 B-hB7-H3 CT26.WT cells and wild-type CT26.WT cells were subcutaneously implanted into BALB/c mice (female, 7-week-old, n=5).
-(A) Average tumor volume ± SEM and (B) body weight (mean ± SEM) were measured twice a week.
+Tumor volume and body weight were measured twice a week.
+(A) Average tumor volume ± SEM.
+(B) Body weight (Mean± SEM).
 Volume was expressed in mm3 using the formula: V=0.5 X long diameter X short diameter2.
-As shown in panel A, B-hB7-H3 CT26.WT cells were able to establish tumors in vivo, which can be used for efficacy studies.
+As shown in panel A, B-hB7-H3 CT26.WT cells were able to establish tumors in vivo and can be used for efficacy studies.

 Protein expression analysis of tumor cells